rcos/CSCI-4470-OpenSource/Modules/Virtualization/Lab-Virtualization.md

 The lab parallels a lot of the material we worked through at the end of the [Virtualization and Containers](https://github.com/rcos/CSCI-4961-01-Summer-2018/tree/master/HTML%20Lectures/Virtualization_Lecture) lecture, except that it does not require you to push your containers to a Docker repository.

 Please go to the github repository [rcos/docker-examples](https://github.com/rcos/docker-examples) and work through examples 0-4.
-Document your steps and observations in your lab notebook for Lab 10.
+Document your steps and observations in your lab notebook for Lab 9 and upload a link to the lab to Submitty.